Cognitive Block

 The Fix

-• Don't read written material during the sprint
+• Do not read what was written during the sprint

-• Edit in completely separate session (ideally different day)
+• Edit in a separate session, ideally a different day

 Research

-A 2022 study of 146 professional writers found that "forcing through" (writing under time constraints) works for approximately 30% of cognitive blocks.[2]
+A 2022 study of 146 writers found that "forcing through" (writing under time limits) works for about 30% of cognitive blocks.[2]

 The Problem

-Keeping plans entirely in working memory consumes cognitive resources for both planning and translation simultaneously.
+Holding plans in working memory uses brain resources for both planning and writing at once.

 The Fix

-• Spend 30-45 minutes creating detailed outline before drafting
+• Spend 30-45 minutes making a detailed outline before drafting

 Fix #3: Embrace "Shitty First Drafts"